phthom/icp312/5-MicroclimateJenkins.md

 Microclimate's pipeline deploys applications by using the Tiller at kube-system.
 Secure communication with this Tiller is required and must be configured by creating a Kubernetes secret that contains the required certificate files as detailed below.

-To create the secret, use the following command replacing the values with where you saved your files:
+To create the secret, use the following commands:

 ```
+export HELM_HOME=/root/.helm

 kubectl create secret generic microclimate-helm-secret --from-file=cert.pem=$HELM_HOME/cert.pem --from-file=ca.pem=$HELM_HOME/ca.pem --from-file=key.pem=$HELM_HOME/key.pem
 ```